sondreandersen96/sondreandersen96/README.md

 # Hi there 👋
 Hi!
-My name is Sondre Andersen, I am a Computer Science (CS) student at University Of Oslo's [Department of Informatics](https://www.mn.uio.no/ifi/english/).
+My name is Sondre Andersen, I am a Computer Science (CS) student at University of Oslo's [Department of Informatics](https://www.mn.uio.no/ifi/english/).
 Before starting my CS studies I recieved a Master's Degree in Business Administration, where I specialized in Economics, Finance and Econometrics.
 Interested in all things tech, from web development to robotics and space exploration.

 - 🔭 I’m currently working on a creating websites with the REACT framework.
 - 🌱 I’m currently learning JavaScript and Java.